 - Skirt: Skirts were mostly floor-length, and depending on the decade, contained a train that could be worn down or bustled.

-Women were not considered dressed unless the properly dressed without certain accessories.
+Women were not considered properly dressed without certain accessories.

 - Ruffles: Ruffles were often sewn into outdoor dresses to protect hems.
 Ruffles could be easily replaced when soiled.